rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 "We got out of Earth thanks to him!" - added Hannah.

-*"And almost got you killed"* - replied Amir simply.
+*"And almost got you killed"* - replied Amir falling deeper into depression.

 *"Nothing in there was real!"* - argued Sam.

-**Everything in here is real, child** - intervened the Wolf - **If you found strength and courage by thinking there is no risk, fine by us, but the risk here is real!**
+**Everything in here is real, child** - intervened the Wolf - **If you found strength and courage by thinking there is no risk to your actions, fine by us, but the risk here is real!**

 *"But... the girl told me it isn't!"* - Sam replied.